Indian Institute of Management Rohtak: Programmes offered

 IIM Rohtak offers full-time MBA, executive post graduate diploma, fellowship, executive fellowship and other short duration professional development programmes in management.
 In common with other IIMs, IIM Rohtak used to offer diplomas and not degrees.
 IIM Rohtak, along with other IIMs, has started offering an MBA degree, instead of a PGDM starting with the batch of 2018..

 IIM Rohtak also provides a Five-Year Integrated Programme in Management (IPM), following in the footsteps of IIM Indore, for students after class XII who aim to pursue their career in Business Management.
 This programme was introduced in 2019, and is only the second IIM to do so, after IIM Indore which has a BA+MBA program.
 IIM Rohtak is the first IIM to have BBA+MBA integrated program.
 It is a comprehensive management program that has a combined course of management studies from under-graduate (UG) to postgraduate (PG).
 The programme aims at molding young students into future managers and leaders.

+IIM Rohtak provides another Five-Year Integrated Programme in Law (IPL) as well, being the first IIM to start this.
+This programme is also for students after class XII and is a BBA-LLB program.
+This programme is affiliated and recognised by BCI (Bar Council of India) and the entire programme consists of courses in Business Management and Legal Education.

 On successful completion of the academic rigor of 5 years, the participant will be awarded Master of Business Administration (MBA) by IIM Rohtak.
 If any student intends to exit after successfully completing the programme requirement at the end of 3 years, he/she will be awarded a degree of Bachelor of Business Administration (BBA).
 The programme consists of 15 terms spread over a period of 5 years.
 A year has three terms, a trimester system, each trimester of 3 months duration.
 The entire programme is divided into two parts; the first part focuses on the foundation courses, whereas the second part focuses on the management.
 Students will be undergoing internships at the end of every academic year.
 At the end of the first year, students undergo a social/rural internship for a period of 8–10 weeks.
 For the second year, students will undergo internships inside the campus itself, and the third year will see the students undergoing corporate internships.

 Post Graduate Programme in Management (PGP) is a two-year full-time residential programme, equivalent to an MBA.
 Post completion of first year, students are expected to undergo a summer internship of 8 weeks in a company or an organisation.
 In the second year of the programme, students can choose their own focused field of study.
 Post Graduate Programme in Management for Executives (ePGPx) is a distance learning programme for working executives and is spread over one year.

 Doctoral Programme in Management (DPM), formerly known as FPM, is a four-year Doctor of Business Administration programme started in 2013 and Executive Fellowship Programme in Management (EFPM) is a Doctor of Business Administration programme for working executives.